 Background and activities

 Sabrina P. Ramet was born in London, England, and moved to the USA at age 10.
 She earned her undergraduate degree in Philosophy at Stanford University, her MA in International Relations at the University of Arkansas in 1974, and her Ph.D. in Political Science at UCLA in 1981.
 She has lived much of her life in Europe, above all in England, Austria, Germany, Croatia, Serbia, and, since 2001, Norway.
-She is the author of 12 books and editor of 31 scholarly books (29 published as of May 2014, and two in production).
+She is the author of 12 books and editor of 35 scholarly books (32 published as of June 2016, with three in production).
+In addition to her native English, her work has also appeared in Bulgarian, Croatian, Danish, German, Italian, Japanese, Macedonian, Norwegian, Polish, Serbian, Slovenian, and Spanish.
 She has been a frequent visitor to Serbia, Croatia, and Slovenia and, in recent years, also Poland.
 Her main areas of research are East European history and politics, religion and politics, and the history of political thought.

 Scientific, academic and artistic work